 Notes: The function may be assigned to one of the function keys.
-For more details,
+For more details, please check chapter 12.6 Preset Keys on page 140.

-12.9.6 Call Alert (1)
+Call Alert 1 12.9.6

 It allows the radio to receive and deal with the 'Call Alert' command, and will reply to it at its convenience.